stackunderflow111/blog/content/post/2021-09-07-pods-networking/index.en.md

 ## Kubenet

 The switched network configuration only works fine for small clusters, small enough that all the machines can be switched together.
 What should we do for larger clusters?
-One possible optimization you might be thinking is moving all the routing rules like `192.168.2.0/24 via 172.16.94.12 dev eth0` to the router `172.16.94.1` for centralized management.
+One possible optimization you might be thinking is moving all the cross-nodes pods routing rules like `192.168.2.0/24 via 172.16.94.12 dev eth0` to the router `172.16.94.1` for centralized management.
 In fact, this is what kubenet does.
+We generally only use kubenet in cloud environments, so the diagram looks different.
+Instead of using real switches and routers, all the machines are virtual machines running in a VPC subnet.
+The route table is provided by the cloud provider's networking infrastructure.

 ![kubenet](images/kubenet.png)

-From the diagram above, we see that the outgoing rules have been removed from each node.
+From the diagram above, we see that the cross-nodes pods rules have been removed from each node.
 Instead, a centralized routing table is added to the nodes subnet to enable cross-nodes pods address routing.

 ```shell
 192.168.2.0/24 -> 172.16.94.12